Efe Binici

-Efe Binici (born 24 February 2001) is a Turkish professional footballer who plays as a midfielder for Turkish club Göztepe.
+Efe Binici (born 24 February 2001) is a Turkish professional footballer who plays as a midfielder for TFF Third League club Ağrı 1970 Spor.

 Career

 Efe Binici is a youth product of the academies of Koçarlı Belediyespor, Aydınspor, and Göztepe.
 On 15 July 2017, he signed his first professional contract with Göztepe.
 Binici made his professional debut with Göztepe in a 5-1 Süper Lig win over Denizlispor on 12 September 2020.

 International career

 Binici is a youth international for Turkey, having represented the Turkey U19s.